 Tapscott (2001) argues that the growth of Electronic-Business (ICT) represents a huge change to business models.
 As Oliva (2002 p.
-42) notes, Tapscott believes that "business Webs enable entire new ways of doing business and fundamentally new ways of formulating strategy".
-Tapscott (2001) argues that a key area of this is through increased collaboration with partners.
-Porter (2001)argues that manv organisations have falsely viewed partnering as a method of ensuring ebusiness success.
+42) notes, Tapscott believes that "business Webs enable entirely new ways of doing business and fundamentally new ways of formulating strategy".
+Tapscott (2001) argues that a key area of this is increased collaboration with partners.
+Porter (2001) argues that many organizations have falsely viewed partnering as a method of ensuring ebusiness success.
 Tapscott (2001) argues that partnerships are now a necessity for e-business.
-In regards to the airline industry an argument can be made for Tapscott being correct.
+Regarding the airline industry, an argument can be made for Tapscott being correct.
 Partnerships, in the form of airline alliances (such as the Star Alliance), are becoming increasingly important to the industry (Evans 2001).
-A reason for their growth, and to an extent their success, has been due to "the "info-structure" for close collaboration" that ICT offers (Buhalis, 2004 p.
+A reason for their growth, and to an extent their success, has been due to "the "info-structure" for close collaboration" that ICT offers (Buhalis, 2004, p.
 818).
-The benefits of alliances are shown as Table 4.
-Furthermore, Buhalis (2004) add that the development of the Opodo website, which was a collaboration between nine European airlines, as a further area of partnerships as a reaction to the growth in online travel agencies such as Expedia and Travelocity.
-Therefore based on these developments, Tapscott's theory proves to be more pertinent than Porter's.
+The benefits of alliances are shown in Table 4.
+Furthermore, Buhalis (2004) adds that the development of the Opodo website, which was a collaboration between nine European airlines was a further area of partnership as a reaction to the growth in online travel agencies such as Expedia and Travelocity.
+Therefore, based on these developments, Tapscott's theory proves to be more pertinent than Porter's.